Skip to content

 While the paint is still wet, put a stencil on the page, and using a wet cloth, lift up the paint through the stencil.

-The bottom layer will appear through the stencil design, or if you chose just one layer, you’ll see the white paper underneath.
+The bottom layer will appear through the stencil design, or if you choose just one layer, you’ll see the white paper underneath.

 If you want to use two layers, wait for the first layer to dry, then paint the second layer and while this is wet, lift the paint with the cloth.